-Figure 27.
-Outpatient care costs in the months before and after joint replacement.
 Legend: *Complete cases, including those who died in that year

 Discussion

 The systematic review of cost-effectiveness evidence of enhanced recovery identified two studies evaluating an entire pathway.
 This is consistent with reviews of cost-effectiveness of enhanced recovery programmes for other surgical sites,107-109 which have found few studies reporting the effect on quality of life and none presented cost-effectiveness results using QALYs.
 The enhanced recovery pathway was found to be associated with reduced costs for all patients and the incremental cost-effectiveness estimate favoured the enhanced recovery protocol, with a high probability of being the most cost-effective option.
 Furthermore, we were able to examine the hospitalisation costs of different types of joint replacement through their identification in the NJR dataset and linkage to hospital records.
 We found partial knee replacement to have lower 1-year costs than total knee replacement, even after adjusting for potential confounders.
 Previous studies have examined the costs of joint replacement but consisted of smaller samples and without linkage to NJR data65 110.